What is an Electronic Logging Device (ELD): Benefits, Working & Compliance

 5) Brazil

-• Brazil has regulations set forth by its National Traffic Council (CONTRAN) governing the use of digital tachographs for commercial vehicles.
+• Brazil’s National Traffic Council (CONTRAN) has regulations governing the use of digital tachographs in commercial vehicles.

-• These devices are used to record driving time, rest periods, and other relevant data in compliance with Brazilian HOS regulations.
+• These devices record driving time, rest periods, and other relevant data in compliance with Brazilian HOS regulations.

-Overall, while the specific requirements and terminology may vary between regions.
-Still, the common goal of these regulations is to promote safety and prevent driver fatigue.
-Also in addition, it ensures compliance with driving hour limits through the use of electronic logging and monitoring systems.
+The specific requirements and terminology may vary between regions.
+But still, the common goal of these regulations is to promote safety and prevent driver fatigue.
+Also, electronic logging and monitoring systems ensure compliance with driving hour limits.

 🔎 Name of Countries Regulatory bodies responsible for making ELD rules